German Shepherd: Naming

 The breed was named Deutscher Schäferhund, by von Stephanitz, translating to "German Shepherd Dog."
 At the time, all other herding dogs in Germany were referred to by this name; they thus became known as Altdeutsche Schäferhunde, or old German herding dogs.

 The direct translation of the name was adopted for use in the stud-book; however, at the end of the First World War, it was thought that use of the word "German" would harm the breed's popularity in countries that had fought Germany.
 The breed was officially renamed by the UK Kennel Club to "Alsatian Wolf Dog," after the French region of Alsace bordering Germany.

 Eventually, the appendage "wolf dog" was dropped, after numerous campaigns by breeders who were worried that becoming known as a wolf-dog hybrid would affect the breed's popularity and legality.
 The name Alsatian remained for five decades, until 1977, when successful campaigns by dog enthusiasts pressured the British kennel clubs to allow the breed to be registered again as German Shepherds.
-The word "Alsatian" once appeared in parentheses as part of the formal breed name of the American Kennel Club, until removed in 2010.
+The word "Alsatian" continued to appear in parentheses as part of the formal breed name of the British Kennel Club, until removed in 2010.